Racism in Oregon: Legacy and modern solutions

 She also stated that racist practises of the past are "not only alive" but serve as "the foundation for the institutions of Oregon", and that "Portland has, in many ways, perfected neoliberal racism".
 Imarisha has also commented on how at events she does around Oregon on the history of black inhabitants, Neo-Nazis have frequently harassed her with "sexually explicit comments" and death threats.

 Hoping to dispel racism within Oregon, actions such as police reform have been flaunted.
 Governor Kate Brown in particular has passed juvenile justice reforms and has worked to reduce harsh prison sentences and reinvest in crime prevention and drug rehabilitation.
 In 2020, during the George Floyd protests she partook in community listening sessions with Black organizers on the matter of meaningful social change.
-Brown intends to implement reforms suggested by the People of Color Caucus at the aforementioned hearings.
+Brown intended to implement reforms suggested by the People of Color Caucus at the aforementioned hearings but never followed through.

 In an attempt to catalogue and remove racially restrictive housing covenants graduate student, Greta Smith has begun to create a database of said covenants alongside a map of where people of color were excluded from.
 Government officials have also allowed homeowners to request the removal of racist language in home covenants.

 In 2012, intending to make amends with those displaced by the expansion to Legacy Emanuel Hospital, several events have been held such as breakfasts and hearings dedicated to the previous residents.
 That same year an exhibit was erected "to honor the neighborhood's history and accept the hospital's role in devastating it".
 The hospital also made a promise that the such an act will never be repeated.
 Some people, such as Lolenzo Poe, Portland Public Schools' chief equity and diversity officer criticised the actions by the hospital as ineffective.
 Some, however, praised the hospital for being the first institution to acknowledge the pain felt by those affected.
 In other attempts to fix racial bias, Emanuel has worked with minority contractors and actively hired minority workers to better the "racial makeup" of its staff.

 In 2017, CBSN presented the documentary film Portland: Race Against the Past, which focused on racism in Portland.